 Elizabeth: No, it doesn’t.

 Todd: Right, so it’s another gap.
 That’s another one.
 The last one, the big one, is leadership.
-There’s a quote by Peter Singh, which I can’t recite off the top of my head, but basically he says the problem with the word leadership is it’s been totally abused in the organisation.
-We talk about the organization’s leadership, what we’re really talking about is the senior executives and it starts to taint how people think about leadership in that, “I’m just a project manager, I’m not leadership,” which is totally false, it just poisons the organisation.
+There’s a quote by Peter Singh, which I can’t recite off the top of my head, but basically he says the problem with the word leadership is it’s been totally abused in the organization.
+We talk about the organization’s leadership, what we’re really talking about is the senior executives and it starts to taint how people think about leadership in that, “I’m just a project manager, I’m not leadership,” which is totally false, it just poisons the organization.

 What we need to have is understand what the leadership structure is from the CEO all the way down to the individual contributor.
 I make a point in the book a number of times that the best, strongest, most exciting, impressive leader is the architect or the business analyst who’s actually leading the customer away from what they say they want to what they really need because they have absolute authority.
 They’re at the bottom of the rungs, so to speak, they’re an individual contributor and if they can lead the customer to the solution that they actually need, that is leadership at its finest.
-That’s the type of leadership I’m talking about throughout the entire stack of the organisation.
+That’s the type of leadership I’m talking about throughout the entire stack of the organization.

 Elizabeth: Okay.
 Michael has just left a comment, so perhaps we could pick up that.
 He says, “Change may or may not be an agreed deliverable “and that needs to be agreed from the start.
 “The project may just produce a deliverable “that may or may not be accepted.”
-I suppose that’s an interesting point, from what we were talking about from change management, perhaps there are projects where actually change management is not a big part because the project itself doesn’t have the role of delivering long-term change, it’s just producing an output.
-My view of that is that I think things are changing and I think a lot of the projects that we do now should be responsible for delivering the change management as well as deliverable, but what do you think?
+I suppose that’s an interesting point, from what we were talking about from

 Todd: Michael, what I would say to that is the reason we run a project is to change something.
 If we’re not changing something, making it better, making it bluer, making it pinker, faster, more efficient, if our project isn’t changing something, then there’s no reason to run a project.
 In fact, the word “project” comes from the word “to project,” like in “projectile,” to throw something forward and that’s really what a project is trying to do, is to try and move something forward in some way, shape, or form.